-- The Headteacher has a duty of care for ensuring the safety (including online safety) of members of the school community, though the day to day responsibility for online safety will be delegated to the Online Safety Co-ordinator Louisa Rigsby or Senior Leaders as necessary. - The Headteacher and another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff. (see SWGfL flow chart on dealing with online safety incidents included in a later section "Responding to incidents of misuse" and relevant Local Authority HR / disciplinary procedures). - Headteacher / Senior Leaders are responsible for ensuring that the Online Safety Coordinator and other relevant staff receive suitable CPD to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The Headteacher / Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal online safety monitoring role.
+- The Headteacher has a duty of care for ensuring the safety (including online safety) of members of the school community, though the day to day responsibility for online safety will be delegated to the Online Safety Co-ordinator - Sharon Percy or Senior Leaders as necessary. - The Headteacher and another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff. (see SWGfL flow chart on dealing with online safety incidents included in a later section "Responding to incidents of misuse" and relevant Rainbow MAT HR / disciplinary procedures).
+Online Safety BOOST includes an 'Incident Response Tool' that outlines the steps (and forms to complete) any staff facing an issue, disclosure or report, need to follow.
+More information is available at: https://boost.swgfl.org.uk/ - Headteacher / Senior Leaders are responsible for ensuring that the Online Safety Coordinator and other relevant staff receive suitable CPD to enable them to carry out their online safety roles and to train other colleagues, as relevant.
+Online safety BOOST includes access to unlimited online webinar training to support staff further. - The Headteacher / Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal online safety monitoring role.
 This is to provide a safety net and also support to those colleagues who take on important monitoring roles.
-The network manager (iCT4 Ltd) will oversee the monitoring role within their SLA role. - The Extended Leadership Team will receive regular monitoring reports from the Online Safety Co-ordinator.
+The network manager (iCT4 Ltd) will oversee the monitoring role within their SLA. - The Headteacher will receive regular monitoring reports from the Online Safety Co-ordinator.